enzymejs/enzyme/docs/api/ReactWrapper/update.md

 may be updating the state of the component somewhere.

 NOTE: can only be called on a wrapper instance that is also the root instance.
+NOTE: only update the Enzyme's representation of rendered tree.
 NOTE: this does not force a re-render.
 Use `wrapper.setProps({})` to force a re-render.